 So how can you save money and energy?

 There are a lot strategies, but some offer more bang for your efforts than others.

 - Set thermostats to reasonable temperatures, and adjust them down at night or when your you will be away for several hours.
 Programmable thermostats can help with this, but they are only as good as the program you set them to follow.

 - Use ceiling fans and portable fans to lower the heat index in hot weather.
 Although, the temperature does not actually lower, the movement of air creates a wind chill affect and makes us more comfortable.

 - Seal your home up as well as possible.
-Drafty windows and doors can have a bigger affect on your home temperatures than improving insulation will.
+Drafty windows and doors can have a huge affect on your home temperatures.
+Focus on these before improving insulation.

 - Improve your homes thermal insulation.
 This not only includes the exterior walls, but also the attic.

 - Newer, high efficiency windows can definitely help too, although they are lower on the list due to the high expense, and it may takes decades to recoup the costs in energy savings.
 But if you are already replacing your windows for other reasons, then upgrading the efficiency is definitely worth the investment over the life of the new windows.
 You can also greatly improve the efficiency by installing solar window film to your existing windows.

 - Improving the ventilation in your attic with additional vents or solar attic fans can reduce the heat gain from your ceilings in hot summer months.